cdaringe/orbit-simple-2d/README.md

 The final js is placed in `build/`.
 Open the index.html file to preview.

 ## ToDo

-1. home to actual theta home :$
-1. rather than refreshing at a fixed 50 Hz, self adjust per browser performance
+1. rather than refreshing at a fixed 50/60 Hz, self adjust per browser performance